-Sustainable and responsible banking growth of the banking industry and sustainable development.
-Integrating Governance ("ESG") considerations will minimise negative impacts and opportunities for the Group and society and the planet.
-This approach customers as they navigate the transit and contribute to sustainable develop sustainable economic performance stakeholders.
+Sustainable and responsible banking is vital for the long-term growth of the banking industry and the Group as it promotes sustainable development.
+Integrating Environmental, Social and Governance ("ESG") considerations into our banking practices will minimise negative impacts and risks as well as identify opportunities for the Group and create positive impact on society and the planet.
+This approach will enable RHB to support customers as they navigate the transition to a low-carbon economy and contribute to sustainable development, ultimately promoting sustainable economic performance for their businesses and all stakeholders.